nick87720z/backlight-adaptive/README.md

 **Backlight change smoothing**

 Backlight can change smoothly by using multiple box filter stages.
 Box filters are effective at any buffer length, and 3 of them are enough to get result, comparable by quality with gaussian or cubic spline.
-Buffer sizes are specified independently for each filter in for of comma-separated number list (no spaces).
+Buffer sizes are specified independently for each filter in form of comma-separated number list (no spaces).

 Example:
 ```